 On May 25, 2010, the Child Rescue Alert, based on the AMBER alert system, was launched nationwide in Britain.

-In May 2012, the Child Rescue Ireland (CRI) Alert was officially introduced, and the first AMBER alert was issued for two missing boys, Eoghan and Ruairí Chada.
+In May 2012, the Child Rescue Ireland (CRI) Alert was officially introduced.
+Ireland's first AMBER alert was issued upon the disappearance of two boys, Eoghan (10) and Ruairí Chada (5).

 In 2012, California created the Silver Alert for missing elderly people.

-As of January 1, 2013, Amber Alerts are automatically sent through the Wireless Emergency Alerts (WEA) program in the United States.
+As of January 1, 2013, Amber Alerts are automatically sent through the Wireless Emergency Alerts (WEA) program.

-The timing of a July 2013 New York child abduction alert sent through the Wireless Emergency Alerts system at 4 a.m. raised concerns that many cellphone users would disable WEA alerts.
+In July 2013, the timing of a New York child abduction alert sent through the Wireless Emergency Alerts system at 4 a.m. raised concerns that many cellphone users would disable WEA alerts.

 According to the 2014 Amber Alert Report, 186 Amber alerts were issued in the US, involving 239 children – 60 of whom were taken by strangers or people other than their legal guardians.

-In April 2015, the emergency child abduction alert system "AMBER Alert Slovakia" became available in Slovakia.
+Since April 2015, an emergency child abduction alert system "AMBER Alert Slovakia" is available in Slovakia.

-In May 2016, China's Ministry of Public Security announced the Ministry of Public Security Emergency Release Platform for Children's Missing Information in Beijing.
-The platform, supported by Alibaba Group, sends information about missing children confirmed by police to mobile phones in the area of disappearance, to mobilize the public to help find them.
+In May 2016, the Ministry of Public Security of the People's Republic of China announced the Ministry of Public Security Emergency Release Platform for Children's Missing Information in Beijing.
+The platform, receiving technical support from Alibaba Group, pushes information of missing children confirmed by the police to mobile phones in the area where the children disappeared.

-In November 2017, the New Zealand Police launched their own version of the Amber Alert system, which inserts information about missing individuals into the news feeds of Facebook users in the target area.
+In November 2017, the New Zealand Police launched their own version of the Amber Alert system, using Facebook to display information about missing individuals.

-In 2021, a proposal by Dutch police authorities to merge Amber alerts into the Burgernet system was blocked by Parliament, but police continue to send alerts through both Burgernet and social media.
+In 2021, Dutch police authorities proposed to merge Amber alerts into the Burgernet system, but Parliament blocked the initiative.

 In 2022, California created the "feather alert" for missing Indigenous people.

-On March 26, 2024, the AMBER alert system in Serbia was first activated due to the disappearance of two-year-old girl, Danka Ilić, in Banjsko Polje in Bor.
+On March 26, 2024 the AMBER alert system in Serbia was first activated on March 26, 2024 due to the disappearance of two-year-old girl, Danka Ilić, in Banjsko Polje in Bor.

-In 2024, the Texas Department of Public Safety sent a blue alert at 4:50 a.m. to cell phones across the state.
-The alert prompted thousands of complaints to the Federal Communications Commission, along with public expressions of disbelief.
+In 2024, the Texas Department of Public Safety sent a blue alert at 4:50 a.m. to cell phones across the state, prompting thousands of complaints to the Federal Communications Commission.

 Ukraine is a large country in Eastern Europe second only...